 Another significant challenge facing the District and the industry is the ongoing increase in labor costs due to shortage of nurses and other skilled health care professionals, especially in rural areas.
-This shortage was extremely amplified during the COVID-19 pandemic and the Florida Freedom First Budget for FY 2022-2023 requiring Medicaid providers to pay a minimum wage of \$15.00 per hour for employees and independent contractors.
+This shortage was extremely amplified during the COVID-19 pandemic and the Florida Freedom First Budget for fiscal year 2022-2023 requiring Medicaid providers to pay a minimum wage of \$15.00 per hour for employees and independent contractors.
 Industry experts expect the labor shortage to continue for the foreseeable future.
 The District has implemented various initiatives to better position itself to attract and retain qualified nursing, and other clinical professionals while trying to improve productivity and manage labor-cost pressures.
 Hospital Administration continues to utilize creative collaborations with our physician groups and telemedicine for physician coverage.

 In late September 2022, Hurricane Ian made landfall in Florida and DeSoto Memorial Hospital fell in the direct path of the storm, which caused minimal damages and additional expenses related to on-call staffing.
 The District continues to work with the Federal Emergency Management Agency and AC Disaster Consulting to receive funds for repairs and mitigation of damages.
+Funds are expected in 2025 to cover repair and remediation of damages incurred.
+Several hurricanes were experienced in 2024 with very small damage to the facility.